kclick91/Behaviour-Detection-with-Hash-Functions/README.md

 ## Chains
 The use of chains is to detect which sequence seems to cause the most problems over time.
 The hashes along with the chains allow significant and useful data to be compressed in to a hash.
+The chains will disallow the removal of any value.

-A program only has to check the similitary of chains before looking deeper into each block of a chain.
+A program only has to check the similitary of chains by looking at the overall hash before looking deeper into each block of a chain and into subhashes and values.

 Category labels will generalize an excess of information that leads up to a success or failure.